 It’s a fighting game where you take on other characters and shadows and can play a story mode too.
 No matter what style of games you like, if you’re a Persona fan, there’s something for you.

-The beloved Phantom Thieves of Hearts are coming back once more to Switch in Persona 5 Tactica, which Atlus has confirmed to release later this year.
+The beloved Phantom Thieves of Hearts are back once more on Switch in Tactica.
+We have a Persona 5 Tactica review here for a full look at the game.

 As the name suggests, Persona 5 Tactica is a tactics-based game and has a more cartoony aesthetic reminiscent of Persona Q2.
-We’re not too sure about the story or who the new characters are just yet, so watch this space!
+You work through stages with your chosen team and strategically take down opponents – or avoid them – to reach the goal.
+There is a new story and a delightful character Erina who joins you for the ride.

 And that’s all the Persona games you can currently get on the Switch.
 For more gaming goodness, check out some of Hoyoverse’s titles with these Genshin Impact codes and Honkai Star Rail codes, or take a look at our picks of the best mobile games.